Ben's Engineering Blog

 This is a common practice and can be seen on nytimes where (at the time of this being written) ~75% of the home page response is the state loaded into the window.__preloadedData variable:

-lots of json
+lots of JSON

 There are a few issues with this approach: